abhradippaul/K8S-Projects/voting-app/README.md

 }
 rs0 [direct: secondary] test>
 ```
+### Note: Exit this pod.
+Run the "exit" command two times.

-To confirm run this in the terminal:
+To confirm, run this in the terminal:
 ```
 kubectl exec -it -n voting-app mongo-0 -- mongosh --eval "rs.status()" | grep "PRIMARY\|SECONDARY"
 ```

 You should see the following output:
 ```
 stateStr: 'PRIMARY',
 stateStr: 'SECONDARY',
 stateStr: 'SECONDARY',
 ```

 Load the Data in the database by running this command: